 Investments in systematic observation-based systems and services are currently piecemeal, with international financing coming largely in the form of ad hoc projects.
 This financing model is ill-suited for strengthening such systems, which are operationalized through a holistic global institutional architecture comprising National Meteorological and Hydrological Services, regional and global centers.
 More suitable financing arrangements should be found for systematically reinforcing this global system, with an emphasis on enhancing the global operational exchange of observations, data and products, and strengthening developing country capacity in poorly served regions where vulnerabilities are highest.

 Climate science information based on systematic observations, historical data and climate change projections is essential for the design and implementation of effective adaptation actions.
 Developing countries need technical and financial support to ensure that investments, plans and policies incorporate such information, and that those investments plans and policies address the needs for further strengthening the climate science information base and the systematic observations on which that information depends, as well as the operational hydro-meterological systems and services needed to support the actions identified.
+Furthermore, data on high-risk hydro-meteorological events and associated impacts, if systematically collected by Parties, provide an effective indicator of progress towards the achievement of the Global Goal on Adaptation (GGA).

 Means of Implementation (Sara):